DFEAGILEDEVOPS/MTC/deploy/az-create/readme.md

 # Azure CLI scripts

-Location for the various scripts that create a complete environment under one resource group.
+Scripts to create a complete environment under one resource group for MTC via Azure CLI

-Most utilise Azure CLI, while more complex setups may use node.js APIs.
+## Current Limitations
+- Does not configure front door
+- Limited support for redundancy & replication